mabrobotics/MD80-x-CANdle-Documentation/MD/Communication/canopen/object_dictionary.md

 (canopen_od)=
 # Object Dictionary

-Complete reference for object dictionary revision 2.0.
-The machine readable version is `md_2.0.eds`, available from [Downloads](canopen_eds).
+Complete reference for object dictionary revision 1.2.
+The machine readable version is `md_1.2.eds`, available from [Downloads](device_firmware).

 The dictionary is split into three ranges: